 The money market usually involves less risk as the market is liquid and funds are for the short-term.
 Due to long-term maturity and comparatively less liquidity, the risk in the capital market is more.

 It helps borrowers to meet their short-term funding requirements.
 Due to its long-term nature, the capital market works more toward stabilizing the economy by mobilizing the savings.

 Since the time duration is short and the risk is less, returns in the money market are also less.
 Return in the capital market is more as the investment is for more duration.

 The money market helps to boost liquidity in an economy.
 On the other hand, the capital market converts savings into productive investments.

 Money market instruments have a max maturity period of one year.
 In the capital market, there is no specified maturity period for the instruments, but it is always more than a year.

 Relation with Country’s Central Bank

-Money market and Central bank work closely with each other.
-Central bank’s policies influence the working of the capital markets, but there is no direct relation between the two.
+The money market and Central bank work closely with each other.
+The central bank’s policies influence the working of the capital markets, but there is no direct relation between the two.

 As you now know that the primary function of both markets is to ensure an adequate level of funding.
-Which market (money market vs capital market) does investor access depend on their funding needs and time duration they want the funds for.1–3
+Which market (money market vs capital market) does investor access depend on their funding needs and the time duration they want the funds for.